-The number of shares of common stock outstanding in the table above is based on the number of shares outstanding as of March 31, 2010 and assumes no exercise of the underwriters' over-allotment option to purchase up to an additional 360,000 units.
-If the underwriters' over-allotment option is exercised in full, the number of shares of common stock held by existing stockholders would be reduced to 49% of the total number of shares of common stock outstanding after this offering and the number of shares of common stock held by new investors would be increased to 2,760,000 or 51% of the total number of shares of common stock outstanding after this offering.
+The number of shares of common stock outstanding in the table above is based on the number of shares outstanding as of March 31, 2010 and assumes no exercise of the underwriters' over-allotment option to purchase up to an additional 358,800 units.
+If the underwriters' over-allotment option is exercised in full, the number of shares of common stock held by existing stockholders would be reduced to 50% of the total number of shares of common stock outstanding after this offering and the number of shares of common stock held by new investors would be increased to 2,750,800 or 50% of the total number of shares of common stock outstanding after this offering.

 The information also assumes no exercise of any outstanding stock options or warrants or any management options to be issued in connection with this offering.
-As of March 31, 2010, there were 247,293 options outstanding at a weighted average exercise price of \$2.71.
-In connection with this offering, we will issue 3,588,054 management options (of which 2,852,000 shares have been allocated as of the date hereof) at a weighted average exercise price of \$2.76.
+As of March 31, 2010, there were 247,393 options outstanding at a weighted average exercise price of \$2.71.
+In connection with this offering, we will issue 3,650,268 options, of which 2,812,000 shares have been granted as management options as of the date hereof and 40,000 shares will be granted as a charitable donation, at a weighted average exercise price of \$2.76.
 To the extent that any of these options are exercised, there would be further dilution to new investors.
-If all of these options had been exercised as of March 31, 2010, net tangible book value per share after this offering, on a pro forma basis, would have been \$0.71 and total dilution per share to new investors, on a pro forma basis, would have been \$4.29 or 86%.
+If all of these options had been exercised as of March 31, 2010, net tangible book value per share after this offering, on a pro forma basis, would have been \$0.62 and total dilution per share to new investors, on a pro forma basis, would have been \$3.98 or 80%.

-As of the consummation of this offering, there would be 7,993,610 warrants outstanding at a weighted average exercise price of \$4.79.
-To the extent that any of these warrants would be exercised at a price less than \$4.00, there would be further dilution to new investors.
-If all of these warrants had been exercised as of March 31, 2010, net tangible book value per share after this offering, on a pro forma basis, would have been \$0.37 and total dilution per share to new investors, on a pro forma basis, would be \$4.63 or 93%.
+As of the consummation of this offering, there would be 8,189,844 warrants outstanding at a weighted average exercise price of \$4.43.
+If all of these warrants had been exercised as of March 31, 2010, net tangible book value per share after this offering, on a pro forma basis, would have been \$0.32 and total dilution per share to new investors, on a pro forma basis, would be \$4.28 or 86%.

-If the underwriters' over-allotment option is exercised in full, and all of the options and warrants had been exercised as of March 31, 2010, net tangible book value per share after this offering, on a pro forma basis, would have been \$0.45 and total dilution per share to new investors, on a pro forma basis, would have been \$4.55 or 91%.
+If the underwriters' over-allotment option is exercised in full, and all of the options and warrants had been exercised as of March 31, 2010, net tangible book value per share after this offering, on a pro forma basis, would have been \$0.40 and total dilution per share to new investors, on a pro forma basis, would have been \$4.20 or 84%.